cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 into component testing, use the `cypress open --component` command instead.

 All the Component Testing dev servers are now included in the main `cypress` npm package.
-Configuration of the dev server is now done in the main configuration file.
+Configuring them is done via specifying a framework and bundler in the `devServer` config option, and the packages are no longer directly importable.
 See
 [Framework Configuration](/guides/getting-started/component-framework-configuration)
 for more info.